Principal - Lesley Welsh

 Key Stage 4 – Curriculum

-During Year 9 and 10, the SENCo and Learning Support manager will begin to assess which students may need additional support in their exams.
+During Year 9 and 10, the SENDCo and Assistant SENDCo will begin to assess which students may need additional support in their exams.
 Through teacher evidence, assessments and our knowledge of each student’s needs, we will ensure that those who may benefit from additional support are tested for exam access arrangements.
-The outcome of these tests will identify whether they need extra time, a reader or a scribe/laptop in their GCSE exams.
+The outcome of these tests will identify whether they need extra time, a reader, or a scribe/laptop in their GCSE exams.
 These arrangements are not suitable for all students.
 Those in receipt of an EHCP will automatically receive this help in line with their day-to-day provision.

 During Year 11, all students will meet with Mrs Jo Bilton for Careers Information Advice and Guidance.
 Those students who need additional support when applying for further study can receive this in Learning Support, in conjunction with Mrs Bilton.
-The SENCo works closely with the further education providers to ensure that students transition successfully to their next step when they leave George Pindar.
+The SENDCo works closely with the further education providers to ensure that students transition successfully to their next step when they leave George Pindar School.

 Additional information